zenml-io/zenml-projects/customer_satisfaction/README.md

 We built an end-to-end pipeline for predicting the customer satisfaction score for the next order or purchase, which will help businesses make better decisions.
 We can't just train our model in our local system, and we need to serve the users, so we need it to be deployed in the cloud.
 We need machine learning pipelines for machine learning at scale, an end-to-end construct that orchestrates the flow of data into and output from a machine learning model (or set of multiple models).
 It includes raw data input, features, results, the machine learning model and model parameters, and prediction outputs.
 And all these capabilities are built on top of ZenML.

 We built a pipeline to predict the customer satisfaction score for the next order or purchase.
 We gave special consideration to ZenML standard pipeline and its steps, MLflow tracking to track our metrics and parameters, and MLflow deployment to deploy our model.

 Our standard training pipeline consists of several steps:

-* `ingest_data`: This step will ingest the data and create a `DataFrame`.
+- `ingest_data`: This step will ingest the data and create a `DataFrame`.
-* `clean_data`: This step will clean the data and remove the unwanted columns.
+- `clean_data`: This step will clean the data and remove the unwanted columns.
-* `model_train`: This step will train the model and save the model using [MLflow autologging](https://www.mlflow.org/docs/latest/tracking.html).
+- `model_train`: This step will train the model and save the model using [MLflow autologging](https://www.mlflow.org/docs/latest/tracking.html).
-* `evaluation`: This step will evaluate the model and save the metrics -- using MLflow autologging -- into the artifact store.
+- `evaluation`: This step will evaluate the model and save the metrics -- using MLflow autologging -- into the artifact store.

 ### Deployment & Inference Pipeline

 We have another pipeline, the `deployment_pipeline.py`, that implements a continuous deployment workflow.
 It ingests and processes input data, trains a model and then (re)deploys the prediction server that serves the model if it meets our evaluation criteria.
-For us this is the [r2 score](https://scikit-learn.org/stable/modules/model_evaluation.html#r2-score); you can also set your own minimum r2 score.
+For us this is the [MSE](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html); you can also set your own minimum MSE.

 In the deployment pipeline, ZenML's MLflow tracking integration is used for logging the hyperparameter values and the trained model itself and the model evaluation metrics -- as MLflow experiment tracking artifacts -- into the local MLflow backend.
 This pipeline also launches a local MLflow deployment server to serve the latest MLflow model if its accuracy is above a configured threshold.